Professor Gary Geelhoed

 Passionate about policy and advocacy, making a difference in communities and turning theory into practice, Deb loves to bring people together to partner and collaborate for great outcomes.
 Deb’s capacity for strategic thinking and planning enables her to work at all levels of government, not for profit and community.

 Ms Lauren White

-Lauren is currently the Manager at WAHTN, she is responsible for the business operations and day to day management of the WAHTN office.
+Lauren is the Manager at WAHTN and is responsible for the business operations and day to day management of the WAHTN office.
 This includes coordinating the strategic planning process and managing the implementation of activities across WAHTN’s partners and stakeholders.
-Lauren commenced with WAHTN in October 2015.

 Lauren’s broad experience has been gained from previous roles across a range of organisations in which she provided high level executive support.
-This included not for profit organisations in Sydney; the University of Sydney Law School and within a number of divisions at the University of Western Australia.
+This included not for profit organisations in Sydney, at the University of Sydney Law School and within a number of divisions at the University of Western Australia.

 Ms Katherine Coltrona

 Program Coordinator, WAHTN

 Katherine is the Program Coordinator at WAHTN and is responsible for providing strategic advice, development leadership and coordination of new research translation funding and training initiatives.